 helicobacter pylori infections 6mm market

-- H. pylori burden is decreasing overall due to improved hygiene, sanitation, living conditions, and widespread antibiotic use, which have reduced transmission, especially in younger generations.
+- H. pylori infection burden is decreasing overall due to improved hygiene, sanitation, living conditions, and widespread antibiotic use, which have reduced transmission, especially in younger generations.
 However, prevalence remains high in Spain in both children and adults because of persistent intrafamilial transmission, historical high infection rates in older cohorts, and regional socioeconomic and household crowding factors that continue to support early-life exposure and ongoing spread.

 - The persistence of high eradication failure rates has significant clinical and public health implications, prolonging exposure to H. pylori-associated disease and exacerbating downstream effects of repeated treatment, particularly the emergence of antibiotic resistance.